bmogil/stock-analysis/README.md

 # Stock-Analysis
 ## Overview of Project
 ### Purpose
 * This macro provides stock analysis with just the click of a button.
 Once the button is clicked, the VBA script loops through all of the stock data for the selected year and     displays each stock's total volume and respective return (written as a percent change).
-Further, the macro is programmed to format all positive returns in green, and all       negative returns in red, allowing the end-user to process the macro's analysis more efficiently through visual representation.
+* Further, the macro is programmed to format all positive returns in green, and all negative returns in red, allowing the end-user to process the macro's stock analysis more       efficiently through a visual representation of the results.
 * In addition, my refactoring skills were put to work when I decided to refactor my original code with the goal of decreasing the overall run time of the macro.
 ---
 ## Results